 fbpx

-When an insurance agent offers “full coverage,” it primarily means your vehicle is protected – not necessarily your medical expenses.
-To ensure you and your loved ones are fully covered, call us at Philip DeBerard, Injury Attorney to book a FREE comprehensive car insurance review.
+When an agent offers “full coverage,” it primarily means your vehicle is protected – not necessarily your medical expenses.
+To ensure you and your loved ones are fully covered, call us at Philip DeBerard, Injury Attorney to book a FREE comprehensive car policy review.
 Understanding your policy now can save you from unexpected costs later.

 What Does "Full Coverage" Actually Include?

-Insurance agents often use “full coverage” to describe a policy that includes:
+Other agents often use “full coverage” to describe a policy that includes:

 • Collision Coverage – Pays for damages to your car if you’re in an accident, regardless of fault.